GCN tries the cheapest e-bike on Amazon

 E-bikes are becoming increasingly popular, as a way to ride further or replace your car, but it's no secret that these battery-assisted bicycles can be expensive.
 Like any good normal bike, you're looking at several thousand pounds, Euros or Dollars for most e-bikes.

 That said, there are some budget options out there.
-They're made by brands you've never heard of, and are far from the sleek, more expensive models, but a quick trawl of some online stores and you will find e-bikes that come in at shockingly low prices - we're talking under £600 for some of the models we found.
+They're made by brands you've never heard of and are far from the sleek, more expensive models, but a quick trawl of some online stores and you will find e-bikes that come in at shockingly low prices - we're talking under £600 for some of the models we found.

 What we wanted to find out, though, is do you really get what you pay for when it comes to e-bikes?
 Are the big-brand options so pricey because they are so much better, or are you partly paying for the name, design and marketing?
-Of course, quality is perhaps extra important with a battery-powered bike, where the capability of the motor and construction is going to have a pretty big effect on your riding.

 So, to find out how good - or bad - these ultra-cheap options can really be, naturally we got ahold of one for Simon Richardson to test out.
 Behold, the Myatu Ebike, found on Amazon UK for the comparatively tiny price of £549.
-It's not strictly the cheapest (as Si explains, some of the bike available don't actually adhere to UK laws on e-bikes) but as e-bikes go, it's a very budget choice.
+It's not strictly the cheapest (as Si explains, some of the bikes available don't actually adhere to UK laws on e-bikes) but as e-bikes go, it's a very budget choice.
 How did it perform?

 The bike